Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/information_gathering.md

 ### 1. Subject Matter Experts (SMEs):

-A subject matter expert is a person with deep knowledge, experience, and prowess in a particular field called "**the subject**".
+A subject-matter expert is a person with deep knowledge, experience, and prowess in a particular field called "**the subject**".
 They are a valuable and reliable source for:

 * Accurate and insightful information,
 * Best practices, and
 * Everyday solutions to real-world problems, etc.

-Within that subject matter/field.
+Within that subject/field.
 You can get information from SMEs through:

 * Interviews,
 * Meetings, and